 The benefit of any tax deductions the Fund receives for investment management and transaction costs for unitised investment options are provided to members indirectly though unit prices.
 The benefit of tax deductions the Fund receives for ongoing operational costs for investment options are retained by the Fund and will be used to either increase the net return of the option or reduce the net costs deducted from the Fund reserve.
-Investment fees and costs in respect of all investment options are based on the actual fees and costs incurred over the year ended 30 June 2023.
+Investment fees and costs in respect of all investment options are based on the actual fees and costs incurred over the year ended 30 June 2025.
+Where actual cost information is not available, we have used reasonable estimates.

 The actual amount of investment fees and costs will vary from year to year and will be shown in that year's annual report.